synergy-design-system/synergy-design-system/packages/_private/e2e-demo-test/README.md

 - **Matrix:** This creates 12 parallel test runs (4 frameworks × 3 browsers).

 This setup ensures comprehensive testing across all supported frameworks and browsers for every pull request.

+Future-browser E2E tests are executed by the nightly workflow on `main` and can also be triggered manually for any branch.
+This workflow runs the same framework matrix against Chrome Beta to catch upcoming Chrome regressions before they reach the stable browser channel.

+> There is no playwright version to test Firefox/Webkit betas!
+> Playwright uses a patched Firefox build, and its WebKit build already tracks upstream WebKit changes.